-Samuel Barber's music, masterfully crafted and built on romantic structures and sensibilities, is at once lyrical, rhythmically complex, and harmonically rich.
-Born 9 March 1910 in West Chester, Pennsylvania, Barber wrote his first piece at age 7 and attempted his first opera at age 10.
+Samuel Barber’s (1910-1981) music, masterfully crafted and built on romantic structures and sensibilities, is at once lyrical, rhythmically complex, and harmonically rich.
+Born March 9, 1910 in West Chester, Pennsylvania, Barber wrote his first piece at age seven and attempted his first opera at age 10.
 At the age of 14 he entered the Curtis Institute, where he studied voice, piano, and composition.
 Later, he studied conducting with Fritz Reiner.

 Barber was the recipient of numerous awards and prizes including the American Prix de Rome, two Pulitzers, and election to the American Academy of Arts and Letters.
 The intensely lyrical Adagio for Strings has become one of his most recognizable and beloved compositions, both in concerts and films.